 How to Make a Roux

 Most roux are made by whisking flour into melted butter over low heat, but you can also use the fat rendered by frying bacon (remove the bacon from the pan before adding the flour) or oil in place of the butter.
-Once the flour’s added it’s time for some serious whisking to make sure the fat and flour combine well, but also to keep the roux moving in the pan.
+Once the flour’s added it’s time for some serious whisking to make sure the fat and flour combine well, but also to keep it moving in the pan.
 Both flour and butter burn quickly and easily and a vigorous whisking allows them to cook gradually without burning (burnt flour taste = yuck).
-It’s important to let your roux cook for at least a minute or so to cook the flour so your dish won’t taste like, well, uncooked flour.
+It’s important to let the mixture cook for at least a minute or so to cook the flour so your dish won’t taste like, well, uncooked flour.

 What’s the difference, besides the color, consistency and taste?
-Well, the longer you cook a roux, the less thickening power it’s going to have.
+Well, the longer you cook it, the less thickening power it’s going to have.
 White roux are usually added to sauces and such that you want to be extra thick or creamy while brown roux are most often used to stews or gumbos.

 Did someone mention gumbo?
 Because I have a terrific recipe for Shrimp & Andouille Sausage Gumbo, that’s made with — you guessed it — a roux.
 Get this on your Mardi Gras table immediately!